≡ Menu

 Scientific Law – Scientific laws are statements, based on repeated experiments or observations.

-Laws of Nature – Scientific laws, statements based on experimental observations that describe some aspect of the world.
+Laws of Nature – Scientific laws, statements based on experimental observations and logic that describe some aspect of the world.

 Science – systematic enterprise that builds and organizes knowledge in the form of testable explanations and predictions about the universe.